mlabato/odmreact/README.md

-# odmreact
-Front End service for e-commerce website "Outlet de Mates"
+# Front-end service for e-commerce website "Outlet de Mates".

+# Introduction

-After finishing my Full Stack Developer studies at Digital House I was excited about giving my first steps as a web developer, so I contacted an instagram entepreneur, Nicolas, and I proposed him to develop an e-commerce for his business.
+Once i finished my Full Stack Developer studies at Digital House i was excited about giving my first steps as a web developer, so I contacted an instagram entepreneur, Nicolas.
+He didn't have money to pay me and i didn't have enough experience to develop an e-commerce project alone.
+So i proposed him to give small steps toward the full project without the pressure of having deadlines.
+This helped me to keep studying and learning new things.

-After getting in touch with Nicolas' commercial needs, I started this project with the back-end service, prior to developing the front-end service, hosted in this repository.
-This service has the following functionalities:
+## Project's brief description

+First of all, i had to get in touch with Nicolas' commercial needs, so the first step was to create an SQL database (the script can be found as odm-db.sql) to store all the product's and user's data (the script can be found as odmdata.sql).
+I realised that the web needed two services: a back-end and a front-end, both hosted in different servers, communicated by an API.
+I chose to develop the front-end with React framework and Tailwind.css for the styling.

+## Functionalities
+The service offer:
 - API consumption with Axios/Fetch
 - Routing with react-router
 - Stying with Tailwind.css
 - Home, product categories, product sales and product details pages
 - Admin dashboard with CRUD for products and user administration (add, delete, edit)

-FRAMEWORK
+## Framework
 - React

-EXTRA LIBRARIES
+## Extra libraries
 - Tailwind CSS
 - React-Router-dom

-TO DO LIST
+## To do list
+As i'm still working with the project, the nexts steps will include:
 - Search bar
 - Cart
 - Login Authentication and session management for admin Dashboard

+## Run this sample!
+- Run  the odm-db.sql script in MySQL Workbench or Dbeaver
+- Run the odmdata.sql script in MySQL Workbench or Dbeaver
+- Run the back-end service server (instructions at https://github.com/mlabato/odmexpress:)
+- Open a new terminal
+- Clone this repository
+- Run npm start

 Back-end repository is hosted on https://github.com/mlabato/odmexpress: